 Hume’s argument towards such compatibility is successful in the way that he suggests an account for our observations of relations of events as regularity, which gets rid of determinism.
-This view helps us to be prepared for unexplainable things to happen, instead of take account of what must be the causation of something and sheds light to inductive reasoning when we are trying to make assumptions of future things to happen.
+This view helps us to be prepared for when unexplainable things happen, instead of taking account of what must be the causation of something and sheds light to inductive reasoning when we are trying to make assumptions of future things to happen.
 However, Hume is overly relying on the existence of uniformity among objects to give account of regularity that people must generalize through their experience.
 Spinoza or Leibniz might argue that Hume is in fact assuming the necessity of such uniformity’s existence for people to observe, which is also created by the ultimate cause in this way.
-They can also argue against Hume that the Creator are intentionally making similar events to behave as if they are governed by laws, but still with seemingly unaccountable exceptions that needs further scrutinize, and allow Hume to realize this seemingly hidden characteristic and to uncover it at this certain time.
+They can also argue against Hume that the Creator is intentionally making similar events to behave as if they are governed by laws, but still with seemingly unaccountable exceptions that warrants further scrutinization, and allows Hume to realize this seemingly hidden characteristic and to uncover it at this certain time.
 Hume might think his account for necessity is ahead of other philosophers, but the Creator might be a bigger deceiver.
-When Hume explains that the characters of men are to a certain degree inconstant and irregular, relying on “the constant character of human nature”, and that “the internal principles and motives may operate in a uniform manner, notwithstanding these seeming irregularities – in the same manner as the winds, rain, clouds, and other variations of the weather are supposed to be governed by steady principles, though not easily discoverable by human sagacity and inquiry”, Spinoza and Leibniz can also dispute Hume’s account that we cannot defend necessity since we have not seen any necessity or connection beyond the constant conjunction of similar objects, by stating that “such determinism, which causes all of your work to make you believe that no necessary causation exists, is also beyond your comprehension that it is not easily discoverable by human inquiry, and it is just its constant deceptive nature.”
+When Hume explains that the characters of men are, to a certain degree, unconstant and irregular, he relies on “the constant character of human nature,” and “the internal principles and motives may operate in a uniform manner, notwithstanding these seeming irregularities – in the same manner as the winds, rain, clouds, and other variations of the weather are supposed to be governed by steady principles, though not easily discoverable by human sagacity and inquiry.”

+Spinoza and Leibniz can also dispute Hume’s account that we cannot defend necessity since we have not seen any necessity or connection beyond the constant conjunction of similar objects, by stating that “such determinism, which causes all of your work to make you believe that no necessary causation exists, is also beyond your comprehension that it is not easily discoverable by human inquiry, and it is just its constant deceptive nature.”
 Moreover, when Hume arrives at the absurdness when people with evil behaviors are regarded as not criminal under the necessity assumption, he does not make it clear that it is absurd by what standard.
-If there exists an ultimate Creator, such judgement of innocence is not absurd in the view of the Creator, since the conductor did exactly what he is designed to do.
-Most importantly, Hume attempts to use the big picture of causality problem in actual world to address the problem of human freedom.
+If there exists an ultimate Creator, such judgement of innocence is not absurd in the view of the Creator, since the conductor did exactly what he was designed to do.
+Most importantly, Hume attempts to use the big picture of the causality problem in the actual world to address the problem of human freedom.
 This leaves his arguments in a dangerous position.
 Hume argues against determinism, stating that it is not right to presuppose the ultimate cause in the world.
-However, as he argues in favor of laws and uniformity that are observed by human beings and that govern peoples’ behaviors, Hume spends most of the words to link such observed uniformity from experience, such operation on the understanding, to morality and will.
+However, as he argues in favor of laws and uniformity that are observed by human beings and that govern peoples’ behaviors, Hume uses most of his analysis to link such observed uniformity from experience, such operation on the understanding, to morality and will.
 For instance, Hume questions “What would become of history had we not a dependence on the veracity of the historian, according to the experience which we have had of mankind?
 How could politics be a science, if laws and forms of government had not a uniform influence upon society?”
-It seems plausible that his account of inference from motives to uniform voluntary actions and from characters to uniform conduct well engages in science or action by men.
-But he doesn’t well argue how grounded and necessary such uniformity is, and where it comes from.
+It seems plausible that his account of inference from motives to uniform voluntary actions, and from characters to uniform conduct positively engages in science or action by men; however, he does not argue how grounded and necessary such uniformity is very well, nor where it comes from.

 Works Cited